Zack Martin: Professional career

-2020 season

-In Week 11, Martin made his first career start at right tackle due to injuries across the offensive line.
+In Week 11 of the 2020 season, Martin made his first career start at right tackle due to injuries across the offensive line.
 On December 7, 2020, Martin was placed on injured reserve with a calf strain.
 He was activated on January 2, 2021.

-2021 season

 On September 5, 2021, it was announced that Martin was ruled out for the 2021 season opener due to testing positive for COVID-19.

+Martin started all 17 games for the Cowboys in 2022, while playing for 1,143 offensive snaps, receiving one holding penalty and not allowing a single sack.
+For his efforts, in January 2023, Martin received a first-team All-Pro nod and a spot on the NFC roster in the Pro Bowl.

+On September 14, 2023, during the Cowboys' victory over the New York Jets, Martin suffered an ankle injury.
+On September 24, he was ruled out for their game against the Arizona Cardinals.

+Martin started 10 games for the Cowboys in 2024.
+On December 5, 2024, it was announced that Martin would undergo season–ending ankle surgery.

+On February 20, 2025, Martin officially announced his retirement from football after 11 seasons with the Dallas Cowboys.

+Regular season statistics

 Personal life

 Martin married his wife Morgan in July 2016 and has a son and a daughter.
 His wife is the sister of former NFL tight end Tyler Eifert.
 Before becoming brothers-in-law, Martin and Eifert were teammates and roommates at the University of Notre Dame.
 Martin's brother Nick is also an NFL center.
-He also played college football at Notre Dame and was drafted by the Houston Texans in the second round of the 2016 NFL Draft.
+He also played college football at Notre Dame and was selected by the Houston Texans in the second round of the 2016 NFL draft.